Shio2077/karatsuba1024/README.md

 ## Performance

 The `kaReduce128` module can operate at a 100 MHz clock frequency and completes a single multiplication in approximately 22 µs.
+Optimization is still in progress.

 ## IP Settings
 ### 1. BRAM